SalomePlatform/shaper/src/FeaturesPlugin/doc/fillFeature.rst

 Fill
 ====

-The feature Fill implements a boolean operation for filling of main objects by parts of tool objects.
+Fill feature implements a Boolean operation filling of main objects by parts of tool objects.

-To perform a boolean operation Fill in the active part:
+To perform Fill in the active part:

 #. select in the Main Menu *Features - > Fill* item  or
 #. click **Fill** button in the toolbar